Fathi Hamad: Biography

 In 1983, Hammad joined the Muslim Brotherhood.
 He is the founder and Vice President of Dar Al Quran.

 From 1988 to 1994, Hamad was in Israeli prison.
 He was also arrested three times by the Palestinian Authority and spent 2 years in Palestinian jails.

-Hamad became a Hamas-affiliated member of the Palestinian Legislative Council in 2006, representing his home town of Beit Lahia in northern Gaza.
+Hamad became a Hamas-affiliated member of the Palestinian Legislative Council in 2006, representing his home town of Beit Lahia in North Gaza Governorate.
 He also leads the Hamas Public Affairs Department and the chairman of al-Ribat Communications and Artistic Productions - a Hamas-run company which produces Hamas's radio station, Al-Aqsa Voice Radio, its television station, Al-Aqsa TV and its bi-weekly newspaper, The Message.
 Under his direction, the station broadcast children's show Tomorrow's Pioneers, which received heavy criticism for its antisemitic and Islamist content.
 Hamad defended the contents of the show, stating "it does not violate any moral or professional standard."

-In April 2009, Hamad was appointed Interior Minister in the Hamas-administered Gaza Strip, replacing Said Seyam who had been assassinated by Israel during the 2008-09 Gaza War.
-He ceased being Interior Minister in June 2014 on the formation of the Fatah-Hamas unity government.
+In April 2009, Hamad was appointed Interior Minister in the Hamas-administered Gaza Strip, replacing Said Seyam who had been assassinated by Israel during the 2008–2009 Gaza War.
+He ceased being Interior Minister in June 2014 on the formation of the Fatah–Hamas unity government.
 According to the United States, Hamad used his position as interior minister to "coordinate terrorist cells."

 In November 2009, Waad, a Gaza charity headed by Hamad, offered a $1.4 million bounty to any Arab citizen of Israel who abducts an Israeli soldier.
 While Palestinian militant groups have frequently called on Arab-Israelis to capture soldiers, this marked the first time money had been offered.

 In September 2016, the U.S. Department of State named Hamad a Specially Designated Terrorist, outlawing U.S. citizens and companies from doing business with him and freezing his assets in areas under U.S. jurisdiction.
 The designation named Hamad as the founder and director of Hamad's Al-Aqsa TV, which the U.S. said aired "programs designed to recruit children to become Hamas armed fighters and suicide bombers."
 In response, Hamad told the Washington Post that he "was proud that I managed to anger America."

 He provides funding and military instruction to the West Bank branch of Hamas, founded by prisoners released in the 2011 Gilad Shalit prisoner exchange.
 According to Palestinian officials, Hamad was behind a cell planning suicide bombings and other attacks in Abu Dis.

+Hamad arranged for Yahya Sinwar's widow to be remarried in Turkey, and was believed to be smuggling Hamas members and their families out of Gaza during the 2023 Gaza War, arranging for fake passports, fictitious medical records, and assistance from the embassies of sympathetic countries.

+In September 2025, Hamad narrowly escaped an Israeli assassination attempt that killed 5 other Hamas members in Doha, Qatar.

+Personal life

+According to Hamas' website, Hamad has 24 children.
+Some sources claim that Yaqeen Khader Fathi Hamad, who was killed in 2025, was his daughter.